alsoc/bandwidth/README.md

 Known limitations:

-- The code works "only" for AltiVec, SSE, AVX, AVX-512 or NEON capable CPUs
+- The code works "only" for AltiVec, SSE, AVX, AVX-512, NEON or RVV 1.0 capable CPUs
   * It represents most of the available SIMD CPUs of the market
   * However, for now, **SVE is not supported**
 - The code only compiles with the C++ GNU Compiler (`g++`)